Oil Region National Heritage Area | The Valley that Changed the World

 Franklin S. Tarbell, Ida’s father, built the house in 1870 with materials he salvaged from Pithole, an oil boomtown in decline.
 Mr. Tarbell purchased the Bonta House, one of Pithole’s most elegant and expensive hotels, for a mere $600.
 He razed the hotel and moved the usable materials to Titusville.

-Using timber, windows, doors, woodwork, and iron brackets from the Bonta House, Mr. Tarbell built a beautiful Italianate home.
+Using timber, windows, doors, woodwork, and iron brackets from the Bonta House, Mr. Tarbell built a beautiful Italianate style home.
 The original home included a living room, dining room, spare room and one-story kitchen on the first floor while the second floor contained three bedrooms.
 In addition, the 1870 structure featured a third-story cupola over the front porch, a two-story east wing, and a nearly flat tin roof.

 Today, Ida Tarbell’s childhood home, known as the Tarbell House, is owned by the Oil Region Alliance of Business, Industry & Tourism.
 Rehabilitated to its approximate 1870 exterior and 1895 interior appearance, the house interprets the history of the Tarbell family and serves as a successful example of historic preservation.